 You might also want to put one in the corner of your bedroom, especially if you use humidifiers for dry skin issues, as the moist air can cause mold problems quickly.

 The kitchen is a high-traffic area in the home and one of the most common places for mold growth due to moisture from cooking.
-An air purifier can help reduce the amount of spores in the air and keep your family safe.
+A kitchen air purifier can help reduce the amount of spores in the air and keep your family safe.
 Additionally, this machine can help remove cooking odors from the air.

 Placing it near the refrigerator is a good place to start.
 Other good locations include near or underneath cabinets, the dishwasher area, and in close proximity to any bathrooms in the home.